jacobemery/mongodb/README.md

-# Ansible playbooks to install and uninstall MongoDB
+# Automated install of MongoDB Enterprise on IBM Z & LinuxONE

 ### Summary
 This is a quick and dirty automated install process for MongoDB on s390x (IBM Z & LinuxONE) servers.
 It's needed because mongodb-enterprise is not included in the OS base repository.
 Hope it helps!